 Cloud storage invites file sharing and collaboration among internal and external users alike.
 Using multiple cloud storage services allows you to backup and replicate data easily, accommodate users in different countries, and capitalize on each service’s unique strengths.
 As the shift to storing data in the cloud continues to mature, the volume and extent of demand will continue to expand.

 If your organization is like most, you store data in the cloud and use more than one cloud storage service.
 Like most, you may be using two or more cloud storage vendors, and each vendor’s implementation is different (e.g., AWS S3 versus Google Cloud versus Microsoft Azure, etc.).
-Therefore, what is needed is an independent malware scanner, Malwarebytes Cloud Storage Scanning (CSS).
+Therefore, what is needed is an independent malware scanner, Cloud Storage Scanning (CSS).

 There is a lack of security and visibility when it comes to files that are uploaded and downloaded from cloud storage providers.
-The CSS module monitors malicious files across supported cloud storage providers.
-Harden your environment by adopting a multi-vector defense strategy and manage cloud storage detections and quarantine easily with a single console.
+The CSS service monitors malicious files across supported cloud storage providers.
+Harden your environment by adopting a multi-vector defense strategy and quickly manage cloud storage detections and quarantine with a single console.
 Then, utilize Nebula to view data, schedule reports, and receive alerts on cloud storage threats.